Music for vast canyons and rainy mountains

 After photographing the canvas, I decided it would be unfortunate to crop the image to a square ratio.
 Instead, I created what you might call a "Polaroid" layout with supporting text to create vertical balance.
 My final epiphany was adding geographic coordinates relating to the album's theme.
 These coordinates reference four key mountains in the Cascades—Garibaldi, Baker, Rainier, and St. Helens.
 These mountains served as inspiration for several songs on the album.

 I design original artwork for all my releases.
-I wanted to detail the most meaningful one for my portfolio, but here are more examples of what I've created in the past.
+I chose the most meaningful project for my portfolio, but there are many other examples I can point to.

 Epoch: Ascending / 2024